Diablo5G/ELK-Stack-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
-- 47.185.204.83

-Machines within the network can only be accessed by SSH from Jump Box.
+Access to this machine is only allowed from the following IP addresses: 47.185.204.83 Machines within the network can only be accessed by SSH from Jump Box.
-- Jump-Box-Provisioner allow to access ELK VM from the following IP Address: 47.185.204.83

 A summary of the access policies in place can be found in the table below.